 When you admire the majestic beamwork and intricate joinery of a timber frame structure, you might wonder just what it takes to build something like that.
-Although it’s possible to lay out and cut a timber frame with surprisingly few tools (pencil, square, string line, chisel, mallet, saw, and drill), it’s easier and faster to use specific timber framing tools.
+Although it’s possible to lay out and cut a timber frame with surprisingly few tools (pencil, square, string line, chisel, mallet, saw, and drill), it’s easier and faster to use specific timber frame tools.
 Most of these “timber frame” tools would be familiar to any woodworker—but they’re much larger versions.

 The first power tools most new timber frame companies acquire are a (large) circular saw and a chain mortiser.
 These two tools do a lot of work (and make a lot of sawdust), quickly.
 From there, the sky’s the limit—up to state-of-the-art, 6-axis computer-controlled timber frame joinery cutting machines.